-• Remove the stove top plate.
+- Remove the stove top plate.
 It is held in place by two bolts.
 One bolt is accessible when you open the front door and look upward toward the underside of the top plate.
 The other bolt is most easily reached through the side loading door.
-Remove the two bolts.

-• Lift the top plate off the stove.
-It is heavy, and you may choose to have a helper assist you.

-• The combustor is located beneath the removable refractory package, directly below the stove top near the center of the stove.
+Remove the two bolts. - Lift the top plate off the stove.
+It is heavy, and you may choose to have a helper assist you. - The combustor is located beneath the removable refractory package, directly below the stove top near the center of the stove.

-Fig. 33 A cutaway view of the combustor and its refractory cover.
-2006063
+Fig. 27 A cutaway view of the combustor and its refractory cover

-• Carefully remove the refractory package.
+Carefully remove the refractory package.
 It is extremely delicate and should be handled as little as possible.

-• For a visual inspection for blockage that can be performed without removing the combustor, have an assistant shine a bright flashlight beam up through the combustor from inside the stove's firebox.
+- For a visual inspection for blockage that can be performed without removing the combustor, have an assistant shine a bright flashlight beam up through the combustor from inside the stove's firebox. - If combustor removal is necessary for cleaning or closer inspection, lift it gently out of its chamber.

+NOTE: Have a replacement Interam gasket available before removing the combustor.
-• If combustor removal is necessary for cleaning or closer inspection, lift it gently out of its chamber.
-Check the combustor and the bottom of the refractory chamber for a buildup of fly ash, and remove any ash by gently blowing air through the combustor.
-Do not brush the surface, as this could damage the element.

-• Inspect the combustor, referring to the information in the "Catalytic Combustor Appendix" on Page 27 for information on what to look for.
+- Check the combustor and the bottom of the refractory chamber for a buildup of fly ash, and remove any ash by gently blowing air through the combustor.
+Do not brush the surface, as this could damage the element. - Inspect the combustor, referring to the information in the "Catalytic Combustor Appendix" on Page 28 for information on what to look for.
 Although small hairline cracks will not affect performance, the combustor should be essentially intact.
 If the combustor is broken in pieces or has sections missing, it should be replaced.
 Call your local Dutchwest dealer for a replacement combustor, item #CB56.
-Consult the warranty section at the back of this manual for further information on catalytic combustor replacement.

-• If the combustor is in good condition and clean, reinstall it.
+Consult the warranty section at the back of this manual for further information on catalytic combustor replacement. - If the combustor is in good condition and clean, reinstall it.
 Be sure first to carefully wrap a new Interam® gasket (an extra was provided with your stove) around its perimeter before replacement.
-Insert the gasketed combustor back into position, and replace the refractory package.

-• Before replacing the stove top, check the damper.
+Insert the gasketed combustor back into position, and replace the refractory package. - Before replacing the stove top, check the damper.
 If the gasket is intact, but the damper is not locking tightly, adjustment should be made.
-Directions for adjusting the damper are on Page 23.
-Also check the gasket that seals the top plate.

-• Gasket should be replaced only if damaged or missing.
+Directions for adjusting the damper are on Page 24.
+Also check the gasket that seals the top plate. - Gasket should be replaced only if damaged or missing.
 The top plate and gasket both are sealed with a 3/8" gasket.
-The procedure for removing the old gasket and installing the new is the same as that described for door gaskets on Page 22.

-• Replace the stove top, and secure it by tightening the two top plate bolts from inside the firebox.
-Be sure that the top plate seats properly before tightening, and tighten the bolts gradually and alternately.
+The procedure for removing the old gasket and installing the new is the same as that described for door gaskets on Page 23. - Replace the stove top, and secure it by tightening the two top plate bolts from inside the firebox.
+Be sure the top plate seats properly before tightening.
+Tighten the bolts gradually and alternately.